sensorium/Mozzi/README.md

 ***

 ## Installation
 Download Mozzi from the top of this page and unzip it.
+The new folder will have a name like Mozzi-1.0.2.
+Rename it to just Mozzi.
-It will probably have a name like "sensorium-Mozzi-2bee818".
-Rename the unzipped folder "Mozzi".
-Then, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries):
+Then, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries), except using the renamed folder rather the zip:

 In the Arduino IDE, navigate to __Sketch > Import Library__.
 At the top of the drop down list, select the option to __Add Library__.
+Navigate to the folder's location and open it.
 Return to the __Sketch > Import Library__ menu.
 You should now see the library at the bottom of the drop-down menu.
 It is ready to be used in your sketch.

 ***